VikramGrover/image-repo/README.md

-# Vikram's Image Repo
+# Image Repo

 ## Description
-An image repository that supports uploading of images, downloading of stored images and searching of images based on image characteristics.
+An image repository that supports uploading of images, downloading of stored images and querying of images based on image content.

 ## Technologies Used
 - Ruby on Rails (Ruby version 2.6.3, Rails version 6.0.3)